aj2075/Azure-WebAPI-AAD-Authentication/README.md

 # Accessing Azure App Service Web API  using Azure AD bearer token

 ## Summary
-This article shows you how to invoke an Azure AD protected Web API deployed to Azure App Service from any client (native or web) using a bearer token.
+This article shows you how to invoke an Azure AD protected Web API from any client (native or web) using [OAuth 2.0 client credentials grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-oauth2-client-creds-grant-flow).Below are the key charateristics of the Web API.

+- Web API is deployed to Azure App Service
+- Web API is protected by Azure AD Authentication

+Any client (native,mobile or another web service) deployed anywhere will be able to access the Web API with the bearer token.

 It provides step by step instructions for doing the following

 - build a simple Web API with ASP.Net Core